-Since 1986, undergraduate and medical students have been going to London through the Medical Ethics and Health Policy London Study Abroad program.
+Since 1986, and as recently as 2018, undergraduate and medical students have been going to London through the Medical Ethics and Health Policy London Study Abroad program.
 This five-week summer program compares the ethics and health policy of U.S. health care delivery and the British National Health Service.
 Center Professor Dr. Len Fleck serves at the course instructor.

 Pictured: The 2014 London program students pose for a group photo with Dr. Fleck, taken outside Regent's University.